cucumber/cucumber-ruby/docs/jruby-limitations.md

 `cucumber` can be executed on `JRuby` (tested with `9.2.8.0`), allthough some of the features are not available on this platform.

-## Defining steps with native languages:
+## Defining steps with native languages

 There are currently three languages (Russian, Ukrainian and Uzbek) for which the step definition can not be written in native language.